Jinan Shandong, China Travel Guide

 Verify visa requirements for China based on your nationality and duration of stay.

-Install a reliable Virtual Private Network (VPN) service Before you arrive in China for accessing global internet services.
+Install a reliable Virtual Private Network (VPN) service Before you get to China for accessing global internet services.

-Download offline maps and language packs for converting language apps like Google Translate to use without internet.
+Download offline maps and language packs for translation apps like Google Translate to use without internet.